bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 So basically the Bitcoin protocol itself, when you have one transaction and then you want to double spend it, there's nothing stopping you from doing that before it's in a block.
 Now, from an incentive point of view, miners are most likely to include the block with the highest fee, but they don't necessarily have to.

 And so there was a proposal by Peter Todd many, many years ago to say, well, normally the nodes, well, let's go one step back.
 So what miners do is ultimately up to miners.
 You have no control over that.
 And Bitcoin Core can change things in the software, but miners will do whatever they do, because what the mempool does is not consensus.
-Yeah.

 However, the nodes will relay transactions.
 And so you can change the nodes to say, well, I'm gonna broadcast some transactions and not gonna rebroadcast other transactions.
 And so this new rule, opt-in replaced by fee, opt-in RBF, basically said that normally we only broadcast the first version of the transaction we see, regardless of the second one.
 Doesn't matter if the second one pays more fees.
-But if you put a flag in a transaction that says, I want to opt in to replace by fee, then nodes will refer, will relay transactions that pay a higher fee only and a bunch of other constraints.
+But if you put a flag in a transaction that says, I want to opt-in to replace by fee, then nodes will refer, will relay transactions that pay a higher fee only and a bunch of other constraints.
 And so this gives the recipient some assurance, not much, but some assurance that if this flag is present, this transaction could be replaced anytime.
 You really have to wait for it to confirm.
 If it doesn't have this flag, it might still disappear.